Honor Magic VS initial review: A no compromise folding phone

 - 1.07 billion colours

 As display specs go there, the two screens on the Honor Magic VS should offer top-tier performance.
-A big part of the appeal of this phone will - we think - be the size of them.
+A big part of the appeal of this phone is the size of them.

 The front display offers a large 6.45-inch panel that's much closer to a standard smartphone aspect ratio than the long, narrow screens we've seen from Samsung.
 It's not quite 18:9, but at 21.3:9 the size and aspect ratio will make it a lot less cramped than the main competition.

-We've only used it a short while, but we can already tell it's going to be much more useful for doing everyday tasks than the Galaxy Z Fold's.
-Those times when you don't need the big internal display, or you're in a hurry and want to reply to something quickly, will feel less like a compromise on this screen we think.
-Of course, we're going to need more time with it to say for sure.
+It's much more useful for doing everyday tasks than the Galaxy Z Fold's.
+Those times when you don't need the big internal display, or you're in a hurry and want to reply to something quickly, feel less like a compromise on this screen we think.

 As for the internal display, that measures nearly 8 inches and offers a large surface area.
 It's coated with a special anti-reflective coating to help avoid one of the biggest problems with plastic-covered screens: reflections.
+Of course, being quite glossy, it will still reflect light, but the display does seem visible and relatively clear even with light directed at it.
 Plus, the hinge design means the crease in the middle of the screen is not too obvious when the screen is on.
+You can still tell it's there though, especially if you run a thumb or finger across the middle of the display during general use.

 Performance